visualog/design-system/PROJECT_LOG.md

 - Completed: Updated responsive padding for main content to 'p-6 md:p-8 lg:p-12' in `src/components/MainContent.tsx`.
 - Completed: Applied flexbox gap to article and refined breadcrumb spacing.
 - Completed: Applied flexbox to ColorsPage content by adding 'flex flex-col gap-8' to the root div and removing redundant 'mb-8' from the h1 element in `src/components/ColorsPage.tsx`.
+- Completed: Applied flexbox to ColorPaletteDisplay content by adding 'flex flex-col gap-12' to the root div and removing redundant 'mb-16' from its section elements in `src/components/ColorPaletteDisplay.tsx`.
+- Completed: Applied flexbox to ThemeColorMappingDisplay content by adding 'flex flex-col gap-12' to the root div and removing redundant 'mb-12' from its category divs in `src/components/ThemeColorMappingDisplay.tsx`.
+- Completed: Applied flexbox to SemanticColorMappingDisplay content by adding 'flex flex-col gap-12' to the root div and removing redundant 'mb-12' from its category divs in `src/components/SemanticColorMappingDisplay.tsx`.